 Undergoing an awfully itchy scratch test to determine what was causing my severe eczema, I received a diagnosis of a nickel food allergy.
 It took a very skilled research driven dermatologist to make the leap from a skin patch test to a food allergy that was causing my atopic dermatitis.
 While handing me an overwhelmingly long list of foods high in nickel, I started by completely abstaining from every food that has high concentrations of nickel.

-My spouse was the main food preparer for my household and she was totally overwhelmed and baffled.
-It was her challenge to figure out what the hell to feed me.
-So Sara painstakingly meal planned.
+My spouse was the main food preparer for my household and was totally overwhelmed and baffled, as it was challenging to figure out what the hell to feed me.
+So Stevie painstakingly meal planned.
 Whenever I went out to eat, my skin would tell me that there was hidden soy or peanut oil in things like condiments or sandwich bread.
 These revelations and reactions emphasized the importance of eating at home.

 Overtime, I kept a food journal to identify degrees of severity for foods and could identify which foods affected me more than others.
 For me, soy, seeds and nuts are the worst culprits.
 Most recipes only require omitting ingredients; however some dishes really require a different perspective.